chat

 About the New Moon

 When the Moon aligns with the Sun, its light is hidden from our view, leaving the night sky in darkness.
-But within that darkness lies the fertile ground for new beginnings, fresh intentions, and the quiet promise of a new cycle.
+But that darkness isn’t empty.
+It’s soil.
+Somewhere underneath it, something is already deciding what it wants to become, waiting only for the dark to finish doing its quiet work before it breaks the surface.
+Within that darkness lies the fertile ground for new beginnings, fresh intentions, and the quiet promise of a new cycle.

 Virgo and Virgin